pschaus/book_lepl1402/source/part5.rst

     Future<T> future1 = executor.submit(new MyCallable(...));

-Threads in threadpool are like chefs in the kitchen of a restaurant waiting for orders.
+Threads in thread pool are like chefs in the kitchen of a restaurant waiting for orders.
 If you submit one task to the pool using the call above, one of the chefs will take the task and it will immediately start working on it.
 You can submit more tasks, but they might have to wait until one chef has finished dealing with its current task:

 ..  code-block:: java